Frequently Asked Questions-

 Once you book your appointment online, you’ll receive an email with a detailed health history form.
 Here’s what to expect:

-1. Visit the “Book Now” page to schedule your appointment.
+1. Visit the “Book Now” page to schedule your appointment and see availability.

 2. Please complete the emailed intake form thoroughly.
 The more information you provide, the better your practitioner can develop a personalized assessment and treatment plan.

-3. Initial appointments are 120+ minutes, allowing ample time for a comprehensive evaluation and treatment.
+3. Initial appointments are 120+ minutes, allowing ample time for a comprehensive evaluation and treatment after reviewing history together.

 Please note that a credit card is required to enforce our 24-hour cancellation policy.
 Cancellations made with at least 24 hours notice will not incur a fee.